Trinity Teaching Framework

 Underpinned by evidence-based research and our unique context

 1. When designing and selecting professional development, focus on the mechanisms.
-There are 14 mechanisms, including: revisiting prior learning, presenting information from a credible source, modelling the technique, and encouraging monitoring. (see EEF document in appendices)
+There are 14 mechanisms, including: revisiting prior learning, presenting information from a credible source, modelling the technique, and encouraging monitoring.

 2. Ensure that professional development effectively builds knowledge, motivates staff, develops teaching techniques, and embeds practice.